Myrtle Rust Programme takes its first steps

 Scientists will stay connected with those who are tackling myrtle rust in the field, in nurseries, at board tables and in local and central government programmes.

-The Stakeholder Advisory Group for BMR met for the first time in March and is looking forward to playing an active part in organising and helping with the project research.
+The Stakeholder Advisory Group for MRP met for the first time in March and is looking forward to playing an active part in organising and helping with the project research.

 Members of the Advisory Group are concerned about the lack of recent media attention for myrtle rust and the possibility of the public thinking the disease isn’t a problem anymore.